septentrio-gnss/mosaicHAT/README.md

 <img src="doc_resources/fritzing_screenshot.JPG" width="60%">

-Fritzing is widely used to design and demonstrate electronics projects.
-With breadboard, schematic, and layout views designers can have a clear intuition on how the project will work and look like. mosaicHAT fritzing part could be downloaded from [here](Fritzing).
+mosaicHAT fritzing part could be downloaded from [here](Fritzing).
 Drag and drop the *.fzpz* file into fritzing interface or import through File>Open from the Menu Bar.
+With breadboard, schematic, and layout views designers can have a clear intuition on how the project will work and look like.

 ## mosaicHAT Design documentation